cc-tweaked/CC-Tweaked/patchwork.md

 If a edit that is present in CC:T is not needed, I will skip over it.
 Any and all references to an issue number, are to be found on CC:T's repo.

+Any commit that starts with `[Patchwork]` are purely edits made by my hand, and not based on other commits from CC:T, this is to help differentiate my changes from the official changes

 Lines that are found above a commit in this log like this one, (excluding this one) are comments about how i had to implement things that are not a simple 1:1 (excluding fabric/forge differences) conversion

 ```md